Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: Splitting theorems

 \subsection{Acknowledgments}

-EC is partially supported by European Union - Next Generation EU - PRIN 2022 PNRR {``P2022YFAJH Linear and Nonlinear PDE's: New directions and Application''} and GNAMPA INdAM - Italian National Institute of High Mathematics.
+EC is partially supported by ``INdAM - GNAMPA Project'' CUP E53C25002010001.
 AO is supported in part by the \"OAW-DOC scholarship of the Austrian Academy of Sciences.
 He would like to thank Darko Mitrovic for helpful discussions.
 SO is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI) 22H04942, 24K00523.
 A large part of this work was carried out during his visit to Politecnico di Bari, he is grateful for the kind hospitality.
-This research was funded in part by MUR under the Programme ``Department of Excellence'' Legge 232/2016 (Grant No. CUP - D93C23000100001) and by the Austrian Science Fund (FWF) [Grant DOI \href{https://doi.org/10.55776/PAT1996423}{10.55776/PAT1996423}, \href{https://doi.org/10.55776/P33594}{10.55776/P33594} and \href{https://doi.org/10.55776/EFP6}{10.55776/EFP6}].
+This research was funded in part by MUR under the Programme ``Department of Excellence'' Legge 232/2016 (Grant No. CUP - D93C23000100001) and by the Austrian Science Fund (FWF) [Grant DOI \href{https://doi.org/10.55776/PAT1996423}{10.55776/PAT1996423}, \href{https://doi.org/10.55776/P33594}{10.55776/P33594}, \href{https://doi.org/10.55776/EFP6}{10.55776/EFP6} and \href{https://doi.org/10.55776/J4913}{10.55776/J4913}].
 For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.